Need help? Call us on 0345 301 2889

 We won't charge you admin fees if you want to make changes to your policy, but your premium may go up or down as a result of any changes you make.

-If you choose to automatically renew, you can switch to manual renewal at any time online via web chat or by calling us.
+If you choose to automatically renew, you can switch to manual renewal at any time online using our help page.
 You'll still get a renewal invite before the policy end date, but cover will stop if other arrangements aren't made.

 Whether you choose the convenience of automatic renewal or choose manual renewal, your renewal price won't be any higher than one given to a new customer with like-for-like details.